argoproj/argo-helm/charts/argo-cd/README.md

 ### 3.2.*

 With this minor version we introduced the evaluation for the ingress manifest (depending on the capabilities version), See [Pull Request](https://github.com/argoproj/argo-helm/pull/637).
-[Issue 703](https://github.com/argoproj/argo-helm/issues/703) reported that the capabilities evaluation is **not handled correctly when deploying the chart via an ArgoCD instance**, especially deploying on clusters running a cluster version prior to `1.19` (which misses  `Ingress` on apiVersion `networking.k8s.io/v1`).
+[Issue 703](https://github.com/argoproj/argo-helm/issues/703) reported that the capabilities evaluation is **not handled correctly when deploying the chart via an Argo CD instance**, especially deploying on clusters running a cluster version prior to `1.19` (which misses  `Ingress` on apiVersion `networking.k8s.io/v1`).

 If you are running a cluster version prior to `1.19` you can avoid this issue by directly installing chart version `3.6.0` and setting `kubeVersionOverride` like: